National Youth Leadership Training Leadership Academy: Course content

 The Academy's purpose is to train youth to run the best possible NYLT courses in their local councils.
 This is accomplished by teaching both presentation skills, team development, and servant leadership.
 By enhancing the presentation skills of the participating staff, they are better enabled to teach both NYLT content and other skills at their home courses.
-When the concept of Tuckman's stages of team developmentis taught, youth are able to recognize both their own development, and the development of those around them.
+When the concept of Tuckman's stages of team development is taught, youth are able to recognize both their own development, and the development of those around them.
 The participating staff are then able to adapt their teaching styles to match the stage of development that their team is in.
 By teaching the concept of servant leadership, youth can lead others while serving them too.